tigellus/Markdown/1. Critical Care for COVID-19/6. Critical Care Handbook for COVID-19/Critical Care Handbook for COVID-19.md

 Please note, this document will be updated on an ongoing basis as guidance evolves.

-You find the handbook here
+You can find the handbook here:

 [Go to the handbook](https://www.mountsinai.org/files/MSHealth/Assets/HS/About/Coronavirus/Critical-Care-Handbook.pdf)